Tel: (253) 964-6500

 - Pierce College students will experience quality, relevant learning that increases their knowledge, skills and abilities to maximize the potential for individual success whether transferring to a four-year institution or preparing directly for the workforce.
 Pierce Collegewill ensure quality, sustainability and continuous improvement in all of its departments and programs.
 Pierce Collegewill promote an environment in which quality teaching and learning are fostered, decision-making is collaborative, and students and employees feel valued and respected.
 Pierce Collegewill be a recognized leader in building and maintaining academic, industry and broad-based community partnerships to advance local educational opportunities and economic development.

-The teacher population of 55 teachers has stayed relatively flat over five years.
+The teacher population of 149 teachers has grown by 58% over five years.

 |Pierce College-Puyallup||(WA) Community College Avg.|